 It is not known whether FLUARIX is excreted in human milk.
 Because many drugs are excreted in human milk, caution should be exercised when FLUARIX is administered to a nursing woman.

-The immune response to FLUARIX has been evaluated in children 6 months to < 5 years of age.
-In a randomized, controlled study, serum hemagglutination-inhibition (HI) antibody titers were lower in children 6 months to < 3 years of age compared to a US-licensed vaccine.
+The immune response to FLUARIX has been evaluated in children 6 months through 4 years of age.
+In a randomized, controlled study, serum hemagglutination-inhibition (HI) antibody titers were lower in children 6 months through 35 months of age compared to a USlicensed vaccine.
 Based on these data, FLUARIX is not approved for use in children younger than 3 years of age.
-Immune responses in children 3 years to < 5 years of age receiving FLUARIX or a US-licensed vaccine have been evaluated [see Clinical Studies].
-Safety has been evaluated in children 6 months to < 18 years of age.
-The frequencies of solicited and unsolicited adverse events for children 3 years to < 5 years of age and for children 5 years to < 18 years of age were similar for FLUARIX and the comparator vaccine [see ADVERSE REACTIONS].
+Immune responses in children 3 years through 4 years of age receiving FLUARIX or a US-licensed vaccine have been evaluated [see Clinical Studies].
+Safety has been evaluated in children 6 months through 17 years of age.
+The frequencies of solicited and unsolicited adverse events for children 3 years through 4 years of age and for children 5 years through 17 years of age were similar for FLUARIX and the comparator vaccine [see ADVERSE REACTIONS].

-A randomized, single-blind, active-controlled study evaluated immunological non-inferiority in a cohort of subjects ≥ 65 years of age who received FLUARIX (N = 606) or another US-licensed trivalent, inactivated influenza virus vaccine (N = 604) (Sanofi Pasteur SA).
-In subjects receiving FLUARIX or the comparator vaccine, geometric mean antibody titers post-vaccination were lower in geriatric subjects than in younger subjects (18 to 64 years of age).
+A randomized, single-blind, active-controlled study evaluated immunological non-inferiority in a cohort of subjects 65 years of age and older who received FLUARIX (N = 606) or another US-licensed trivalent, inactivated influenza virus vaccine (N = 604) (Sanofi Pasteur SA).
+In subjects receiving FLUARIX or the comparator vaccine, geometric mean antibody titers post-vaccination were lower in geriatric subjects than in younger subjects (18 through 64 years of age).
 FLUARIX was non-inferior to the comparator vaccine for each of the 3 influenza strains based on mean antibody titers and seroconversion rates.
-[See Clinical Studies.]
-Solicited local and general adverse events were similar for FLUARIX and the comparator vaccine among geriatric subjects (Table 2).
-For both vaccines, the frequency of solicited events in subjects ≥ 65 years of age was lower than in younger subjects (Table 2).
-[See ADVERSE REACTIONS.]
+[See Clinical Studies] Solicited local and general adverse events were similar for FLUARIX and the comparator vaccine among geriatric subjects (Table 3).
+For both vaccines, the frequency of solicited events in subjects 65 years of age and older was lower than in younger subjects (Table 3).
+[See ADVERSE REACTIONS]

 This monograph has been modified to include the generic and brand name in many instances.